Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Pride and Ski Festival

 Given the emphasis on winter sports at the festival, it’s only fitting that the Pride parade itself takes place on skis and snowboards, or at least it does at the start.
 Beginning on the Olympic Run, participants slide their way down before transitioning to marching on foot all the way to the Olympic Plaza at the north end of the village.

 At the parade there are plenty of rainbow flags, colourful outfits and people having fun.
-After the parade itself there are often further celebrations at the Whistler Conference Centre or elsewhere in town.
+Following the parade there are often further celebrations at the Whistler Conference Centre or elsewhere in town.

-The date for the parade in 2025 is Friday, January 24th.
+The parade in 2025 was on Friday, January 24th.
 Around 100 people typically ski and snowboard down to the village.
 Many carry Pride flags and banners.
 A few dress in fun and provocative costumes.

 The procession of skiers then arrives at the bottom of the hill, by the gondolas.
 There they are greeted by a friendly crowd and an official Indigenous welcome.
 After that (and after lots of photo taking), the pedestrian part of the parade begins.
 It usually involves well over 100 people marching through the street.